Meghan King Edmonds Responds To Fan Who Suggests Her Son Looks Just Like Her Estranged Husband Jim

 During an episode of her podcast series, Intimate Knowledge, earlier this month, Meghan shared the news with her listeners, explaining that Jim’s alleged new girlfriend is a former friend of hers.
 As The Inquisitr explained at the time, Meghan claimed she agreed to have a threesome with the woman because she knew her and felt comfortable, and also because she wanted to make her husband happy.

-According to a Radar Online report, Meghan also vented about her co-parenting struggles during her podcast episode, saying that while she would love for Jim to remain involved in their children’ lives as they continue to live on the west coast, he had visited them just three of the 25 days since they arrived and appeared to be more focused on his new love interest and their trip to Mexico.
+According to a Radar Online report, Meghan also vented about her co-parenting struggles during her podcast episode.
+While she would love for Jim to remain involved in their children’ lives as they continue to live on the West Coast, she said he had visited them just three of the 25 days since they arrived and appeared to be more focused on his new love interest and their trip to Mexico.

 “He took our son to therapy for three days, dropped him off, couldn’t even handle picking up our daughter from preschool because he didn’t want to be in traffic on the way back to Newport Beach, let alone put him to bed for one night out of the month,” she explained.